Feeds:

 Here are the entertainment news items for this past week:

-Paramount+ has given the drama series Lioness a third season renewal.
+FOX has given the new Patrick Dempsey-led drama Memory of a Killer a second season renewal.
 (Deadline)

 TV CASTING NEWS